Registration & Policies

 We take fit very seriously at the Lyceum and to this end we encourage our customers to engage in a conversation with our staff about their particular child’s needs and interests.
 This means we have avoided online registration in deference to a visit in person or by phone call.

-We are currently accepting registration for our 2022/2023 school year programs.
+We are currently accepting registration for our Winter Programs and Spring Break Workshops.

 Contact us by phone or by email to inquire about our: